 Print your permit.
 We will notify you when we have issued your permit and the documents are available in our electronic document library.

 You may apply for a construction permit at any time once you submit a land use application.
-However, the project can change and evolve through the land use application review process.
+The development sites shown on your permit application need to reflect the new sites as shown on the platting action.
+The project can change and evolve through the land use application review process.
 Corrections required by our decision may require building plan changes that can result in costly design changes.